ioccc-src/winner/1998/dorssel/dorssel.md

 length 5: 0.1xxxxx     3 > 0.100111
 ```

-With 1 bit still to be chosen freely (let's assume it is 0).
+with 1 bit still to be chosen freely (let's assume it is 0).
 Now we can do

 ```c
 do {